Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 {{< hint type=important >}}

-The module proposal issue **MUST remain open** until the module is fully developed, tested and published to the relevant registry.
+- The Module Proposal issue **MUST remain open** until the module is fully developed, tested and published to the relevant registry.

-Do NOT close the issue before the successful publication is confirmed!
+- Do NOT close the issue before the successful publication is confirmed!
+- Once the module is fully developed, tested and published to the relevant registry, and the Module Proposal issue was closed, it **MUST remain closed**.

 {{< /hint >}}

 <br>

 ## Orphaned modules

+{{< hint type=tip >}}
+To look for Orphaned Modules:
+- Click on the following link to use this saved query ➡️ <a href="hhttps://aka.ms/avm/OrphanedModules"><mark style="background-color:#F4A460;">Status: Module Orphaned 👀</mark></a> ⬅️.
+- Check the `Orphaned` swim lane on the [Module Triage board](https://aka.ms/avm/moduletriage).
+{{< /hint >}}

 If a module meets the criteria described in the "[Orphaned AVM Modules](/Azure-Verified-Modules/specs/shared/module-lifecycle/#orphaned-avm-modules)" chapter, the original Module Proposal issue that represents it, must be marked orphaned: